Educated guess

 The experts knew for a long time that there was a recession around the corner.

-They didn’t know where the corner was, and they didn’t know when we would turn a corner after it, but they knew it was coming, and they built a rainy day fund for themselves.
+They didn’t know where the corner was or when we would turn a corner after it, but they knew it was coming, and they built a rainy-day fund for themselves.

 Now is the time for you to make an educated guess and prepare for a recession, perhaps a deep and dark one.